 This deletion should clarify that a handspring can land in a pushup position, since it is not actually a “drop” by definition.

-A base and top may grasp a shared pom in order to build or dismount a stunt.
+A base and top may grasp a shared pom in order to dismount a stunt.

 (updated) This is an interpretation clarification.
 A top person and a base may “share” a pom when dismounting from a stunt such as a shoulder straddle or shoulder stand.
 The base or the top may have the pom initially.
 The intent of the rule restricting poms in supporting hands was directed at stunts like preps or flatbacks where the base had props in their supporting hands.
 Note: The initial publishing of this clarification stated that a shared pom could be used while building a skill.
 This is not the case.
 The shared pom rule interpretation only applies during dismounts.